McBoyish/McBoyish/readme.md

-## I'm a Full Stack Developer!!
+## I'm a Software Developer!

 - 👨🏼‍🎓 Graduating (in Summer 2023) from Concordia University, Quebec, Canada in B.Sc Computer Science.

-- Enjoy learning and knowing new technologies and stuff😎.
+- Enjoy learning and knowing new technologies and stuff.

 ---